infinite-Joy/joydeepbhattblog/content/Writing_Functional_In_bash.rst

 1. No state
 ------------------------------------------------------

-As you know all variables in bash is global. this greatly hampers code reading.
+As you know all variables in bash by default is global.
+This greatly hampers code reading.
+Now to be fair there is the ``local`` keyword but we all know that no one uses it.

 So instead of the following happening where a local assignment can change the value of a global variable.